andywer/webpack-blocks/README.md

 <details>
 <summary>How to compose blocks?</summary>

 Got some projects with similar, yet not identical webpack configurations?
-Create a “preset”, a function that returns a `group` of blocks so you could reuse it in multiple projects:
+Create a “preset”, a function that returns a `group` of blocks so you can reuse it in multiple projects:

 ```js
 const { createConfig, env, group, babel, devServer } = require('webpack-blocks')